sunilreddy1257/AlamofireUsingCarthage/README.md

 1. Then create cartfile using "touch cartfile"
 2. open cartfile using "open -a xcode cartfile"
 3. then add, what ever framework you want using "github", now we will add alamofire. ' github "Alamofire/Alamofire" '
-4. Then "cartfile update", successfully added to Alamofire framework to your app.
+4. Then "carthage update", successfully added to Alamofire framework to your app.
+    If you want to install based on platform then you can use " carthage update --platform iOS "

 B. Xcode configurations
 1. Then Select your app WorkSpace  -> Target -> Linked Framworks and Libraries -> tap + Button (Go to our app folder -> Carthage -> Builds) select framework . then added successfully.